isaacmclellan/tic-tac-toe/README.md

 ## Tic Tac Toe
-A simple tic tac toe game.
+A simple tic tac toe cli game.
 But... your playing against a computer.